 Let the Meaning of Pandemic Sink In

 Epidemic and pandemic both describe a disease outbreak, but they are not the same.
 The difference is scale.
 Think of it this way—an epidemic is the start of something spreading rapidly within a community or region.
 A pandemic is what an epidemic becomes after it reaches a large area of people.
-The World Health Organization defines pandemic as the worldwide spread of a new disease.
+Endemic means that a disease is present but confined to a specific geographic area or group.

-If you are surprised to learn that you prefer sweatpants and chocolate covered potato chips during these unusual times, please remember that you are a human being, not a human doing.
+If you were surprised to learn that you preferred sweatpants and chocolate covered potato chips during these unusual times, please remember that you are a human being, not a human doing.
 Grief asks you to slow down because grief is exhausting.
 It needs your time and attention as much as learning a new skill or starting a project.

 Coping with COVID-19 Grief

 Grief is personal.
 The things that help me may not suit you at all.
 Take what is yours to take, ignore the rest.
 Your heart will tell you what you need, or do not need, to heal.

 Before we can make sense of our new normal, I believe it is important to grieve the losses.
 Alan Wolfelt writes that “grief responds to awareness, attention and expression.”
-It is healing to take some time, recognize the sadness and look at what the pandemic has done to you.
+It is healing to take some time, recognize the sadness and look at what the pandemic did to you.
 Grieve for your losses.
 They are important.